Today I am Voyage

 “Don’t know, or don’t want to?”

-“Both it is then,” The old man nodded as he threw the cigarette to the pavement, stomped its tiny embers to extinction.
+“Both it is then,” The old man nodded again as he threw the cigarette to the pavement, stomped its tiny embers to extinction.
 Then he reached in his inner suit pocket and pulled out a set of keys.

 “I bring these to every wedding in our family, just in case.”